 Figure 2 shows the central position angles (CPAs) of this CME varied with its leading edge heights (LEHs).
-The central position angle (CPA) is defined as the middle position angle with respect to the two edges of the CME in the sky plane, and the position angle (PA) is measured counterclockwise from solar North in degrees [Yashiro et al., 2004].
+The CPA is defined as the middle position angle with respect to the two edges of the CME in the sky plane, and the position angle (PA) is measured counterclockwise from solar North in degrees (Yashiro et al., 2004).
 The crosses in Figure 2 show the COR1-B observations, while the diamonds show the observations of COR2-B. Note that there is a data gap.
-This data gap appeared because this slow and weak CME became diffused when it propagated from $\approx 3.0$ to $\approx 5.0~R{\odot}$ , as we discussed above.
-The COR1 observations show that this CME continuously deflected to the Equator at the early stage.
-During this stage, the CPA of this CME varied from $\approx 306^{\circ}$ to $\approx 294^{\circ}$ .
-Then, this CME could continuously deflect to the Equator.
-After propagating to beyond $\approx 5.5R{\odot}$ , the CME propagated almost radially along the line with a position angle of $\approx 276^{\circ}$ as the blue lines shown in Figure 1.
-Thus, the observational results show that this CME deflected to the Equator at the early stage and then propagated almost radially.
+This data gap appeared because this slow and weak CME became diffused when it propagated from ≈ 3.0 to $\approx 5.0 R{\odot}$, as we discussed above.
+The COR1 observations show that this CME continuously deflected toward the Equator at the early stage.
+During this stage, the CPA of this CME varied from $\approx 306^{\circ}$ to $\approx 294^{\circ}$.
+This CME could then continuously deflect toward the Equator.
+After propagating to beyond $\approx 5.5 R{\odot}$, the CME propagated almost radially along the line with a position angle of $\approx 276^{\circ}$ as indicated by the blue lines shown in Figure 1.
+Thus, the observational results show that this CME deflected toward the Equator at the early stage and then propagated almost radially.